allyth/allyth/_photos/2017-08-21-chalkeclipse.md

 showTitle: false
 image: /img/photos/chalkeclipse.jpg
 materials:
-description: Some description of the drawing
+description: Chalk drawing of the eclipse by a child in DeSoto, MO
 ---